jcolag/entropy-arbitrage/2026-04-23-passenger.md

  > **KAJADA**: What happened?

-I guess that I got all the **Babylon 5** talk out of the way too soon, because you might recognize Kajada as [Caitlin Brown](https://en.wikipedia.org/wiki/Julie_Caitlin_Brown), who (among other things) would soon go on to play a variety of roles on the competition.
+I guess that I got all the **Babylon 5** talk out of the way too soon, because you might recognize Kajada as {% wiki Julie_Caitlin_Brown|Caitlin Brown|en %}, who (among other things) would soon go on to play a variety of roles on the competition.

  > **KAJADA**: Are you sure it's the same body?
  >